kuldeep19yadav/Star-War-App/README.md

 Currently, the search and filter features work only on the characters displayed on the current page, not across all pages.

+Many cards do not have distinct background beacuse many species are null and have same url.

 ## ⚖️ Trade-offs / Design Choices
 API Calls: Chose direct API fetch from SWAPI instead of caching for simplicity and real-time updates.